• Skip to primary navigation

 Steps for making pork and apple pigs in blankets.

 Before you start, peel and grate the apple and onion and soak the bread in milk for a few minutes.
-Squeeze the liquid out of the vegetables and the milk out of the bread.
+Squeeze the liquid out of the vegetables and the milk from the bread.

 • Put all the ingredients (except the bacon) into a mixing bowl and mix very thoroughly to combine.
 Squeeze the mixture through your fingers to make sure the vegetables and spices are evenly distributed.
 You should end up with a thick paste-like texture (image 1 above).